-When I read the prayer below the first time, it sent a course of energy through me from head to toe.
-I’m honored to be able to share it with you.
+When I was reading the prayer below the first time, it sent a course of energy through me from head to toe.
+Sharing this with you is an honor.

-It was written by Shantideva, a Buddhist monk of the Mahayana tradition that lived around 700 AD.
-He was a devoted practitioner who authored the Bodhicaryavatara or Bodhisattva Way of Life.
+Written by Shantideva, a Buddhist monk of the Mahayana tradition that lived around 700 AD, he was a devoted practitioner who authored the Bodhicaryavatara or Bodhisattva Way of Life.

-It is said that His Holiness the Dalai Lama considers this text to be THE source for developing altruism in your character and the “Spirit of Awakening.”
-It is also said that His Holiness the Dalai Lama recites this prayer every morning as part of his waking rituals.
-So, if you include it in yours, you are in good company!
+Some say that His Holiness the Dalai Lama considers this text to be THE source for developing altruism in your character and the “Spirit of Awakening.”
+Importantly, it is also said that His Holiness the Dalai Lama recites this prayer every morning as part of his waking rituals.
+So, if including it in yours, you are in good company!

 Bodhisattva Prayer for Humanity